 11- Germain Lepage, son of Etienne Lepage and Nicole Berthelot:

-He is born to 1636 at Notre-Dame-de-Ouanne, Auxerre, Yonne, France.
+He was born to 1636 at Notre-Dame-de-Ouanne, Auxerre, Yonne, France.
 He marries Queen Lory to 1658 at Ouanne, Auxerre.
 It is confirmed the 3 June 1664 in Quebec, at the age of 28 years.
-According to censuses, in 1666, he is a resident of Ile d'Orléans; in 1667, he lives with his brother Louis on the Island of Orleans on a land of fifteen arpents in value; in 1681, he lives with his wife and son René in the County of St. Lawrence and has a rifle, twelve horned animals and fifty acres of land worth..
-In 1696, after the death of his wife, he left the Island to join his son Rene in Rimouski.
+According to censuses, in 1666, he is a resident of Ile d'Orléans; in 1667, he lives with his brother Louis on the Island of Orleans on a land of fifteen arpents in value; in 1681, he lives with his wife and son René in the County of St. Lawrence and owns a rifle, twelve horned cattle and fifty acres of land worth..
+In 1696, after the death of his wife, he left the Island to join his son René in Rimouski.
 He died on 26 February 1723 in Rimouski.

 12- Etienne Lepage:

 "Etienne Lepage.
 Born in a village other than Ouanne, near the city of Auxerre, he was still alive in 1648.
 He may have left France in 1672, with his daughter-in-law Reine Loury, his daughter Constance and his grandson René, to join his two sons, Louis and Germain, on the island of Orleans in Canada.
 In an act of baptism, established the 27 February 1673 in Sainte-Famille, we find the name of a certain Etienne Lepage, next to the names of Constance Lepage and René Lepage.
 The first ancestor of the Lepage family would have died in Canada at a very advanced age.
 Before 1627, in France, he married Nicole Berthelot.
 Born under the reign of King Henry IV, she was still alive in 1648.
 There is nothing to suggest that she, too, has gone to Canada, like her husband and children.